Lau Teng Chuan: Career

+Lau was encouraged by his grandchildren to write an autobiography to share his sporting experiences and service to sports in various capacities.
+In 2012, Lau published his autobiography, Lau Teng Chuan (Sportsman, Teacher, Sports Administrator).
+More than 400 copies of the book was printed and distributed to the sporting fraternity of Singapore.
+Proceeds of the book go to the Lau Teng Chuan Scholarship Fund, which will benefit physical education teachers.

 Awards

 Lau was awarded the National Day Public Service Administration awards in 1969 (bronze) for education and 1981 (silver) for sports, and the International Badminton Federation's Distinguished Service Award in 1997.
 He received the Honorary Doctorate (Honoris Causa) from Loughborough University in 2003 for his contribution to the public service and the development of sports in Singapore.

-Autobiography

-Lau launched his autobiography less than 2 weeks before he died.
-One of the 20 invited guests presented with the book at the launch was the Deputy Prime Minister of Singapore, Mr Teo Chee Hean.
-The book, titled "Lau Teng Chuan (Sportsman, Teacher, Sports Administrator)", has more than 400 copies printed and distributed to various sections of the sporting fraternity.
-Proceeds of the book go to the Lau Teng Chuan Scholarship Fund, which will benefit physical education teachers.

-His grandchildren had urged him to pen the book to share with Singaporeans his sporting experiences and service to sports in various capacities.

-Death
+Personal life

+Lau had a brother, Lau Teng Siah, who was also a badminton player.

+Lau was also an avid football player, squash player, and golfer beside badminton.

-Lau died on 8 May 2012 at the age of 83 from stomach cancer, leaving behind his wife, Mary, 2 sons, a daughter, and 7 grandchildren.
+Lau died on 8 May 2012 at the age of 83 from stomach cancer.
+He was married to Mary and had two sons, a daughter, and seven grandchildren.